-The instructor must submit a report of the Academic Misconduct detailing the alleged incident, including information regarding the communications with the student.
-The instructor also needs to report the penalty and indicate whether the student accepted the penalty.
-If there are documents related to the case, such documents become a part of the case and should also be included in the report.
+The instructor must submit a report of the Academic Misconduct describing the alleged incident, including information regarding the communications with the student.
+The instructor also needs to report the penalty and describe the student's response to the instructor's.
+If there are documents related to the case, such documents become a part of the record of the case and should also be included in the report.
 These documents and the details within the report should be emailed to conduct@cgcc.edu.

-If the alleged academic violation occurred outside of the structure of a course, the appropriate instructor, program, department, or school/school official, shall initiate the case by submitting a report of the violation to conduct@cgcc.edu.
+If the alleged academic violation occurred outside of the structure of a course, the appropriate instructor, program, department, or school/school official, shall initiate the case by submitting a report of the alleged violation to conduct@cgcc.edu.